 It doesn’t matter if you’re hoping to bring out your inner Casey Carlyle from Ice Princess or Chazz Michael Michaels from Blades of Glory.
 Kallang Ice World, right next to Stadium MRT Station, boasts competition-standard ice so you can zoom around in circles or perform tricks if you’re up for it.

-With The Rink in JCube being permanently closed, this is now the only ice skating rink in Singapore where you can live out your figure skating dreams.
-Here’s what you need to know before visiting Kallang Ice World.
+With The Rink in JCube being permanently closed since 2023, and Ice Penguin, a new synthetic ice rink in Clarke Quay, set to join the scene in March 2026, this is now the only ice skating rink in Singapore where you can live out your figure skating dreams on real ice.

-No, there’s no online booking available at Kallang Ice World, so you’ll need to purchase your tickets physically in-person.
+No, there’s no online booking available at Kallang Ice World, so you’ll need to purchase your tickets in-person.
 Keep in mind, however, that there are only 150 spaces per ice skating session, so it’s a good idea to arrive early on weekends to make sure you get a spot.

-However, they do host birthday parties so you can call and enquire if you can make a booking in advance.
+However, they do host birthday parties, so you can call and enquire if you can make a booking in advance.

 Image credit: @c2lingsquare via Instagram